 Earthworm Castings better known as worm castings are the excretions deposited by worms after they digest organic material.
-This process is called vermicomposting and its the most efficient way of reducing kitchen and yard waste.
-The most common worm used to produce earthworm castings is the red wiggler.
-They can eat half their weight in food a day.
+This process is called vermicomposting and its the most efficient way of reducing kitchen,yard waste and or animal waste.
+The most common worm used to produce earthworm castings are the red wiggler.
+They can eat up to 25% their weight in food a day.

-Worm castings make excellent soil amendment and plant growth enhancer.
+Earthworm castings are an excellent soil amendment and plant growth enhancer by improving the soil microbial activity, soil structure, tilth, conservation of water and improve overall health of plants.
 They are odorless, clean and can be used in any environment to enhance the growth of your plants.

 Worm castings have millions of beneficial microbes and soil organisms which help your plants absorb the micro and macro nutrients in your soil.
 These microbes and soil organisms help restore and revitalize your soil.